 Foul and abusive language or threatening behaviour towards our staff will not be tolerated.
 You will be asked to leave the premises or the police will be called.

-Library and Computer Centre during 2019 are open on Tuesdays from 9:30am until 12pm.
+The Computer Centre and the Library are open on Tuesdays from 9:30am until 12pm during the school terms.